cortexlabs/cortex/docs/workloads/realtime/server-side-batching.md

 ## Python predictor

 When using server-side batching with the Python predictor, the arguments that are passed into your predictor's `predict()` function will be lists: `payload` will be a list of payloads, `query_params` will be a list of query parameter dictionaries, and `headers` will be a list of header dictionaries.
-The lists will all have the same length, where a particular index accross all arguments corresponds to a single request (i.e. `payload[2]`, `query_params[2]`, and `headers[2]` correspond to a single prediction request).
+The lists will all have the same length, where a particular index across all arguments corresponds to a single request (i.e. `payload[2]`, `query_params[2]`, and `headers[2]` correspond to a single request).
 Your `predict()` function must return a list of responses in the same order that they were received (i.e. the 3rd element in returned list must be the response associated with `payload[2]`).

 ## TensorFlow predictor